norambah1/Hello-World/README.md

 # Hello-World
-New to GitHub and trying to learn learning is important
+New to GitHub and trying to learn. learning is important